BlocProtocol/BLOC-wiki/docs/guides/Forking-Turtlecoin.md

 # Forking TurtleCoin

-So you want to fork TurtleCoin, huh?
+So you want to fork BLOC, huh?

 This guide will help you change the necessary sections of the code to set up your coin how you like it.